 Here is the first thing I learned.
 The fewer the words the better in Alzheimer's World.

 I learned something else.
 Once you finally accept that this is the way it is going to be, you might find yourself laughing or chuckling when the questions keep on coming.
 You fully expect what is going to happen -- in advance.
 You figured this out in real world -- by the way.

+After a couple of years I thought to myself.
+It must be really disconcerting when you don't know what day, month, or year it is.
 I mean, how do you think you would feel if you never knew what day it was, or whether it was winter, spring, summer, or fall?

+So I found myself thinking -- this must be really disconcerting to my mother.
 I continued to think about it more and more.
 I started thinking maybe this is one of the reasons my mother gets mean or starts acting crazy.
 If she doesn't know what day it is that must really be disconcerting.
-Think about all the other things she no longer knows or remembers.
-Things we take for granted when we communicate with others.
-I concluded that Alzheimer's patients are most likely unsettled most of the time.
-Yeah, I think so.

-If my mother starts asking me a question over and over I think to myself, she must really want to know, or need to know.
+Every wonder what it feels like when you are drawing a blank while trying to think?
+So I added another behavior to my arsenal of communication tools that I use in Alzheimer's World.
+If my mother starts asking me a question over and over I think to myself, she must really want to know, or need to know something.
 Maybe not knowing is disturbing to her.
 Here is what I started doing.

 Instead of getting bent out of shape and giving her a completely exasperated response I started doing the opposite.
 I walked over, put my arm around her, put my head against her head and said -- Thursday.
 Then I give her a little squeeze.

+Obviously over time, I started doing this more often and in different situations.
 Guess what I learned?
 I learned that I was no longer exasperated, bent out of shape, or stressed out.
 Quite the opposite in fact.
 I felt good about myself.
 I felt good, not bad.

-So you see, you do have a choice.
+Here is the best part.
+We both started feeling good, instead of BAD.
+So you see, you have a choice.
 You can accept that certain things are going to happen over and over.
 You can come to an understanding that these behaviors are not part of your real world, they are part of a new and very different world -- Alzheimer's World.

-Soon you might conclude that you need to start developing some new and different communication strategies to communicate with someone that has Alzheimer's.
+Soon you might conclude that you need to start developing some new and different communication strategies to communicate with someone that has Alzheimer's

 Soon you might learn that something that use to drive you up the wall can actually have the exact opposite effect -- it can make you feel good about yourself.
 Good when you deal with the situation effectively.